Black & Brown Widow Spiders

 Brown widow spiders, commonly known as comb-footed spiders, are another species inhabiting South Carolina.
 Aesthetically, they are very similar to the Black Widow with an hourglass design on the back of their torso, however the hourglass is a reddish-orange hue against their signature brown body.
 Unlike the black widow, they have comb-like bristles on their hind legs that help them weave unique cobwebs.

 Only female brown widow spiders are capable of biting, yet this is actually a quite rare occurrence.
-A brown widow’s bite is nowhere near as potent as the black widow’s with 15% of bites containing no venom at all.
-That said, some bites can be dangerous with symptoms including muscle cramps, abdominal pain and cramps, muscle weakness, pain in lymph nodes, and fever.
+A brown widow's bite is nowhere near as potent as the black widow's with 15% of bites containing no venom at all.
+That said, some bites can be dangerous with symptoms including muscle cramps, abdominal pain, muscle weakness, pain in lymph nodes, and fever.

 Brown widows are commonly found in domestic areas like picnic enclosures, stadiums, bridges, and common homes.